godev-uk/db2xlsx/README.md

 It is intended for a very simple use case where a database needs to be visualised in a user-friendly format (XLSX is more friendly to a lot of users, especially those who are not DBAs).

+## Contributing

+If you would like to contribute to this repository, please open an issue first to discuss your proposed changes.
+This is to avoid you spending time working on a feature which doesn't fit the development plan, and also allows discussion of the best way forward.